Firefighters responding to large blaze on Auckland's North Shore

 Northern shift manager Colin Underdown said Fire and Emergency Services received multiple reports of a building fire shortly before 8.30pm.

-Underdown said the two-story building measured at 200m by 50m and the fire was not yet under control.
+Underdown said the two-storey building measured at 200m by 50m and the fire was not yet under control.

 "Firefighters transmitted a second alarm just before they arrived, the building was well-involved on arrival," he said.